Foods to Avoid or Incorporate When Living with Neuropathy

 Neuropathy is a chronic condition that results from damage to or compression of the nerves outside the spinal cord and brain.
-It is a common condition which currently affects about 20 million Americans.
-There are several treatments options that exist for neuropathy, including conservative treatments such as lifestyle alterations to help alleviate or improve neuropathy symptoms.
+It is a common condition that currently affects about 20 million Americans.
+There are several treatment options that exist for neuropathy, including conservative treatments such as lifestyle alterations to help alleviate or improve neuropathy symptoms.

 A healthy diet can go a long way for patients living with neuropathy.
 Below we will discuss some food choices that may be helpful when dealing with neuropathy symptoms.
 Of course, you should always consult with your healthcare provider about your dietary restrictions before implementing changes.